Peter-G-Stone/Peter-G-Stone.github.io/_posts/2018-10-07-the_beginning_of_this_chapter.markdown

 ![](https://i.imgur.com/PaIf0Cv.jpg)
 > Listen, you don't have to do this.
 I still love you.
 I promise I'll still play you everyday.
 Just put the computer down and hand me the glass of water.
 That's it.
 That's a nice guitar.

 I *very* much am enjoying my plunge so far.
 I'm drawn to coding for so many reasons.
 I've always been emotionally invested in technological developments, gadgets, sci-fi, futurism.
 That stuff gets me going.
 I get excited when I remember how wonderful it is that I carry the library of the world in my pocket, that I can listen to millions of musicians, look at stunning art, ANY TIME.
-That I can find remote, obscure, amazing locations because some stranger was kind enough to publish instructions directing me there, and my little knowledge-device will even give me driving directions in it's slightly creepy robot voice.
-And soon the robot chaffeur/car might drive me there itself!?
+That I can find remote, obscure, amazing locations because some stranger was kind enough to publish instructions directing me there, and my little knowledge-device will even give me driving directions in its slightly creepy robot voice.
+And soon the robot/chaffeur/car might drive me there itself!?

 ![](https://i.imgur.com/h47h2Li.jpg)
 > Holy cow, man.